one-among-us/data/people/shihai4h/page.en.md

 Everyone is infinity if they're seen as the center of the world.{/* 这句不太对劲 */}
 In essence, everyone is an island.
 What one think cannot be directly experienced by any other.
-In this view, anyone's conciousness is always alone.
+In this view, anyone's consciousness is always alone.

 People spend their lives to beg for love from the world, but disappointment is often what follows.
 At those points, the meaninglessness and disappointing nature of the world would be shown completely.
 But humanity contains hope for love, happiness, and rationality.
-Absudity and meaninglessness is then born from the conflict of humanity's hope and world's nature.
+Absurdity and meaninglessness is then born from the conflict of humanity's hope and world's nature.
-Realizing they are enduring this absurd world, some may be motivatied for suicide.
+Realizing they are enduring this absurd world, some may be motivated for suicide.

 > Dying voluntarily implies that you have recognized, even instinctively, the ridiculous character of that habit, the absence of any profound reason for living, the insane character of that daily agitation and the uselessness of suffering.
 >